machal/cssmine-content/flexbox-reference.md

 The order of items will correspond with the HTML order.
 If you want to reverse the order, just use the `row-reverse` or `column-reverse` values.
-This will only affect the visual rendering of the items, not the actual order - i.e. when rendering a site or going through a navigation using `Tab`.
+This will only affect the visual rendering of the items, not the actual order - i.e. when rendering a site or going through the navigation using `Tab`.
 Some of you might have noticed that we can use this property when changing the order of list items.